 When is Independence Day (U.S.)?
-Here's a chart that shows what day of the week the 4th of July is celebrated.
+Here's a chart that shows what day of the week the 4th of July is celebrated this year and next.

 - Before you leave, take a peek at our great list of Fourth of July recipes—from picnic and barbecue recipes to patriotic desserts!

 - Don't forget to raise the flag!
 Click for American Flag Guidelines on how you can properly and proudly display your flag.

 In the United States, Independence Day is a federal holiday.
 This most important American national holiday is traditionally observed with parades, band concerts, picnics, and fireworks.

 Fireworks are usually celebrated on the actual date, however, if the 4th of July falls on a Sunday, the federal observed holiday is the following Monday.
 If the 4th of July falls on a Saturday, the observed holiday for most federal employees (but not all) is Friday, July 3.